Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 Always keep your family and friends informed about your location and accommodations.
 Not only does this give them peace of mind, but it also provides essential information in case anything unexpected happens.

-I recommend (at least for your first time solo travelling India or until youโve got more comfortable with how India works ) to stick to more popular places, seeing other tourists around will provide you with that extra layer of comfort (at least it did for me).
+I recommend (at least for your first time solo travelling in India or until you’ve got more comfortable with how India works ) sticking to more popular places, seeing other tourists around will provide you with that extra layer of comfort (at least it did for me).

 Google Translate Offline